 And on the southern edge you’ll find a miraculous beach!

-Dating back to the 1950s, this tropical spot has had it’s ups and downs over the years, lapsing into some heinous disrepair during the ’70s before returning to its current glory in the 2000s.
+Dating back to the 1950s, this tropical spot has had its ups and downs over the years, lapsing into some heinous disrepair during the ’70s before being returned to its current glory in the 2000s.
 Now it’s a popular spot for families, locals and anyone looking for a bit of faux-seaside fun.